Skip to main content

 6 mentions Positive Neutral Negative

-• “Additionally, the hidden caches take away from the fast-paced combat and became tedious to track down when I was just itching to fight the next room.”
+• “Additionally, the hidden caches take away from the fast-paced combat and become tedious to track down when I was just itching to fight the next room.”

 • monetization

-• “It's a high stakes, high reward game that is very skill-based with no microtransactions whatsoever.”
+• “It's a high stakes, high reward game, very skill-based with no microtransactions whatsoever.”

 • “It's fun, keeps the brain busy, requires skill, and is optimized really well.
 Don't put any microtransactions or anything!”

-• “Don't put microtransactions in a single-player game; possible co-op in the future.”
+• “Don't put microtransactions in a single player or possible co-op game in the future.”

 • emotional